 Join the Missouri History Museum for free family fun in June and July at the Summer Family Fun Series!
 The weekly series, held in person on Thursdays, includes workshops, special guests, and art in connection with the exhibit in the museum.
 Kids will learn about local culture and history as well as have lots of fun with friends and family.

-Young revelers who may not be able to stay awake until midnight to celebrate the New Year can ring in 2020 at Noon New Year's Eve, a free celebration for kids and families at the Missouri History Museum.
-Visitors will enjoy a countdown to when the clock strikes noon!
-But before that, they'll make New Year's Eve hats and crafts, and boogie down to live music with the band Firedog.
+Young revelers who may not be able to stay awake until midnight to celebrate the New Year can ring in 2021 at Noon New Year's Eve, a free Zoom celebration for kids and families at the Missouri History Museum.

 Families are invited to learn about traditional Japanese culture at this free event at the Missouri History Museum.
 Activities are for ages 5 and up, and include a tea ceremony, Kamishibai story telling and more.

 The Saint Louis Chess Club is offering free group chess instruction to kids and teens at various branches of the St. Louis County Library.

 The History Clubhouse at the Missouri History Museum has reopened for one-hour play sessions by reservation.
 The award-winning History Clubhouse is an interactive space designed for children and families with lots of hands-on experiences showcasing state and local history.

 Visit the James S. McDonnell Planetarium in Forest Park and see a star show to experience the largest artificial sky in the Western Hemisphere.
 Star shows are lead LIVE by one of the Planetarium's educators, creating a new and tailored experience for every audience.